 Buddha With Wu Lou

 The most popular statue is of the Money Bags Traveling Buddha.
-Among his valuable possessions as he wanders about it the country is a Wu Lou.
+Among his valuable possessions as he wanders about the country is a Wu Lou.
 This hourglass-shaped gourd is the bearer of healing, long life and overall good health.
 The ideal placement is the east (health) sector.
 You can also place it in the east to boost the eldest son's all-around luck and prospects.

 Buddha With Gold Ingot

 This statue is known as the Standing Buddha or Jolly Hotei and is often placed in the north (career) or southeast (wealth) sector.
-You can also place it in the East sector attract so you are rich in health luck.
+You can also place it in the East sector so you are rich in health luck.